Our Programs

 Cultivating Good Eaters, Growing Community

-At Common Threads Farm, we empower kids with hands-on cooking and garden education across four enriching programs:
+At Common Threads Farm, we empower kids with hands-on food education across four enriching programs:

-School-Day Program brings gardening and cooking lessons into K-5 classrooms at elementary schools throughout Whatcom County, connecting science, nutrition, and emotional learning through planting, harvesting, and cooking.
+Our School-Day Program brings gardening and cooking lessons into K-5 classrooms at elementary schools throughout Whatcom County, connecting science, nutrition, and social-emotional learning through planting, harvesting, and cooking.

-Camps (Summer & Break) invite K–5 kids to dig in the earth, whip up healthy meals, and explore nature in an inclusive, joyful camp setting.
+Camps (Spring and Summer) invite K–5 kids to dig in the earth, whip up healthy meals, and explore nature in an inclusive, joyful camp setting.

-The Food Truck Program (affectionately known as Basil) delivers fresh, free, scratch-cooked meals—and cooking fun—to neighborhoods and schools, all powered by local farms and Common Threads gardens, whenever possible.
+The Food Truck (affectionately known as Basil) delivers fresh, free, scratch-cooked meals—as well as nutrition education—to kids furthest from opportunity, all powered by local farms and Common Threads Farm’s gardens, whenever possible.

 From schoolyards to our mobile Food Truck, each initiative is rooted in our mission to grow good eaters, spark curiosity, and nourish communities.